colonthree-adolfhook/adolfhook-csso/README.md

 # AdolfHook
 A training software made for CSSO.

-The entire thing is pasted (shoutouts icey for a lot of the code, lysm <3) and was made for personal use before I made it public.
+The entire thing is pasted (shoutouts icey for all of the code pretty much, lysm <3) and was made for personal use before I made it public.
 Have fun with this thing.

 # Usage